rapid7/convection-docs/guides/getting-started.md

 ## Create the NAT router ##

 Now that we've got our security group, we need to set up an EC2 instance that will function as a NAT router.
-We'll be using one of Amazon's pre-built NAT images since we don't need anything custom.
+We'll be using one of [Amazon's pre-built NAT images][nat-instance] since we don't need anything custom.
+Open up the Amazon web console and search for AMIs with the string "amzn-ami-vpc-nat-pv" in their name.
+The most recent one, from March 2015, has ID ami-c02b04a8.

 The [AWS::EC2::Instance][cf-ec2] resource handles creating our router instance from the given AMI.
 Since our router provides internet access, it needs to be in the public subnet.
 We also need to disable source/destination checking so it can perform network address translation.
 Finally, we'll make